KumbiraiShonhiwa/KumbiraiShonhiwa/README.md

 💼 Eager to embark on internships or projects that allow me to apply my knowledge and skills in real-world scenarios, while also learning from seasoned professionals in the field.

-🚀 Let's connect and explore opportunities to collaborate or discuss the ever-evolving landscape of Cyber Security!